-An important contributor to overall employee experience, well-being continues to be a priority for workers across the globe and is predicted to be a key trend for organisations in 2021.
-Among employees in Hong Kong, more than six in 10 (62%) rated their well-being as favourable, just below the global average (67%).
-Most notably, a sense of belonging at an organisation has the greatest impact on overall wellbeing.
-Employees in Hong Kong who feel like they belong are more than 3x as likely to rate their well-being favourably than those who feel like they don’t belong (75% vs. 18%).
+Well-being, which is an important contributor to overall EX, continues to be a priority for workers and is predicted to be a key trend for organisations in 2021.
+A sense of belonging is of particular importance in the context of well-being.
+Singapore employees who feel like they belong are more than 4x more likely to rate their well-being favourably than those who feel like they don’t belong (75% vs. 18%).

 Lauren Huntington, EX Solutions Strategy, Qualtrics Southeast Asia, said: “2020 has irreversibly changed the working world, and so it is unsurprising we have seen engagement drivers shift considerably this year.
 As businesses and governments look forward to 2021 we expect to see these engagement drivers change once again as restrictions continue to change.
 To ensure teams are provided with the support and services they need in fast changing situations it is critical leaders are able to understand how emerging trends are reshaping the workplace, and what they can do to design and improve employee experience.”

 “While it’s pleasing to see more employers listening to their teams, the study outlines the critical importance of acting on feedback.
 There is no one size fits all approach to improving the employee experience.
-By capturing responses from their teams across the entire employee lifecycle and in key moments that matter, businesses are able to design and improve experiences.”
+By capturing responses from their teams across the entire employee lifecycle and in key moments that matter, businesses are able to design improved experiences.”

 About the study

 The 2021 Global Employee Experience Trends Report examined more than 11,800 full-time employees across 20 different countries around the world, to find out what’s changed in employee experience, and what is driving employee engagement in a post-COVID world.
-More than 210 respondents polled were from Hong Kong.
+More than 330 respondents polled were from Singapore.

 To download the full 2021 Global Employee Experience Trends Report, please click here.